 • on the event of your death

-There are forms of Lifetime Allowance Protection available to protect savers affected by the changes to LTA for a limited amount of time.
+This of course depends of your circumstances.
+However, one of the first things to be aware of are the forms of Lifetime Allowance Protection available to protect savers affected by the changes to LTA for a limited amount of time.

 • 2016 – Fixed Protection